JoshDoody/joshdoody.github.io/_posts/2018-01-17-recruiter-business-model.md

 ---
 layout: post
-title: Can you trust your recruiter to get you the best salary possible?
-No.
+title: Can you trust your recruiter to get you the highest salary possible?
 headline: Your recruiter is not your friend
 excerpt: Your recruiter is not trying to get you the best salary possible.
 Here’s how to look out for yourself.
 context: negotiate